Beramos/DS-Julia2925/index.md

 **Enrolling** is easy, [click here to enroll](https://webappsx.ugent.be/eventManager/events/JuliaDS).

-For external members, master students or in case of a broken link, please contact the [organisers](mailto:michiel.stock@ugent.be) to enroll.
+For external members and master students, please contact the [organisers](mailto:michiel.stock@ugent.be) to enroll.

 ## Organizer information
 This course is organized by [Michiel Stock](https://github.com/MichielStock/), [Daan Van Hauwermeiren](https://github.com/DaanVanHauwermeiren), and [Bram De Jaegher](https://github.com/Beramos), three researchers of the Department of Mathematical Modelling and Data Analysis of the Faculty of Bioscience Engineering.
 They have ample experience using Julia for both research and education.